sharkymark/v2-templates/README.md

 # Coder v2 OSS and v2 Enterprise help

 This is an FAQ, tips and tricks, and best practices to get you going with Coder v2 OSS and v2 Enterprise (paid).
-If you're looking for an v2 enterprise trial key, contact [Sales](https://coder.com/contact)
+If you're looking for an v2 enterprise trial key, fill out this [form](https://coder.com/trial) for a 30-day trial  or you can sign up when creating your admin user after deploying Coder.

 > These templates are examples and are not supported.
 They are meant to show how Coder templates work and there is no service level agreement or support on them.